 The study of the economics of professional sports teams and leagues, including ticket pricing, the market for broadcast rights, the effects of revenue sharing and other league practices on the distribution of talent and player salaries, and government subsidies for stadiums.
-Prerequisites: ECON 103 and one semester of statistics.
+Prerequisites: ECON 103 and MATH 216 or MATH 226 or MGMT 102 or PSYC 215.